Statistical Inference for Policy Evaluation with Temporal Difference Learning: Background

-be the feature covariance matrix and its smallest and largest eigenvalues, respectively. \paragraph{The Temporal Difference (TD) learning with Polyak-Ruppert averaging.} While in most real-world RL scenarios the state-action-reward tuples follow a Markov decision process, many of the most recent theoretical contributions -- including those delivering the sharpest guarantees listed in Table~\ref{table:sample-complexity} and \cite{samsonov2024gaussian} -- have made the simplifying but technically very convenient assumption of $i.i.d.$ data.
+\paragraph{The Temporal Difference (TD) learning with Polyak-Ruppert averaging.} Although in most real-world RL scenarios the state-action-reward tuples follow a Markov decision process, many of the most recent theoretical contributions -- including those delivering the sharpest guaranties listed in Table~\ref{table:sample-complexity} and \cite{samsonov2024gaussian} -- have made the simplifying but technically very convenient assumption of $i.i.d.$ data.
 Here we follow the same convention and analyze the properties of the TD learning algorithm applied to a sequence of $T$ $i.i.d.$ state-action-reward tuples of the form